Luiz & Ignacia

 Melina started dancing at age 8 with her mom.
 She danced as a lady and as a leader in her teenage years (more as a leader).
 In 2017, she met happy feet (Ramon Lopez).
 She has been his partner and assistant since then.
 She loves being an assistant and even more sharing her experiences as a dancer to the students.

 Note: All the instructors are independent contractors and Dance Soul Connection Studio is not responsible for the content of their classes or their behavior.

 We are Luiz and Ignacia and we love to dance.
 We know it's important to keep doing what you love and not let life events stop you from your dreams.
-Having kids has changed the way we live but we have realized since the beginning of our relationship that we don't want to stop dancing because we are building a family.
+Having kids has changed the way we live but we realized since the beginning of our relationship that we don't want to stop dancing because we are building a family.

 So our goal is to build a dance studio where everybody is welcome: single, married, and people with children.
 We made the studio kid-friendly so that other parents who have stopped dancing because they are building a family can continue and come back to dancing.
 We believe dance is a healthy and safe environment for families.
 Come and join us, have fun and get some exercise at the same time.

 Dance has been part of our Latin culture growing up.
 So we started dancing salsa and bachata in the Inland Empire and LA areas to have fun, and meet people to socialize.
 We would attend festivals and dance for days at a time.
 We then saw the emergence of kizomba (African dance) and the rest of the dances under that umbrella.
 Our friends and people always asked us to teach and create dance teams because they liked how we danced, so we started teaching and found we actually liked it.
 A group of us created Inland Empire (IE) Kizomba Nation to spread kizomba, and now we are expanding to provide more dance classes and events and help other local talent do the same, including social Latin dances.